-- In addition to the independence requirement, MX's governance structure shall provide: - o that at least 25 percent of its directors are residents of Quebec at the time of their election or appointment; - o fair and meaningful representation of directors with expertise in derivatives on the board of directors and the Special Committee Regulatory Division (the "Special Committee").
-The MX's Special Committee is responsible for the MX's regulatory division (the "Regulatory Division").
+- In addition to the independence requirement, MX's governance structure shall provide: - that at least 25% of its directors are residents of Quebec at the time of their election or appointment;

+- fair and meaningful representation of directors with expertise in derivatives on the Board of Directors and the Special Committee - Regulatory Division (the "Special Committee").
+The Special Committee is responsible for the regulatory division (the "Regulatory Division").
 Members of the Special Committee are appointed by the MX Board of Directors, and a majority of the Special Committee members must be residents of Quebec and must satisfy the same independence requirements as those set out for MX directors. - The Regulatory Division must have a separate administrative structure and must be completely autonomous in performing its functions and in its decision-making process.
 The Regulatory Division must be a separate business unit of MX and operate on a cost-recovery/not-for-profit basis.
 Any changes to the Regulatory Division's administrative and organizational structure or to the Special Committee that may materially affect regulatory duties and operations must be approved by the AMF.
-The AMF imposes periodic financial reporting, activity reporting and other reporting obligations regarding the Regulatory Division's regulatory functions. - The head office and executive offices of MX and CDCC will remain in Montreal, Quebec, and the most senior executive officer of each of MX and CDCC will be a resident of Quebec at the time of his or her appointment and for the duration of his or her term of office and will work in Montreal, Quebec. - MX will not cease to operate or suspend, discontinue or wind-up all or a significant portion of its operations, or dispose of all or substantially all of its assets, without:
+The AMF imposes periodic financial reporting, activity reporting and other reporting obligations regarding the Regulatory Division's regulatory functions. - The head office and executive offices of MX and CDCC must remain in Montreal, Quebec, and the most senior executive officer of each of MX and CDCC must be a resident of Quebec at the time of his or her appointment (and for the duration of his or her term of office) and work in Montreal, Quebec. - MX will not cease to operate or suspend, discontinue or wind-up all or a significant portion of its operations, or dispose of all or substantially all of its assets, without:

-(i) providing the AMF at least six months' prior written notice of its intention; and (ii) complying with any terms and conditions that the AMF may impose in the public interest for the orderly discontinuance of its operations or the orderly disposition of its assets. - MX shall maintain sufficient financial and other resources to ensure: (i) its financial viability and the proper performance of its functions; and (ii) the exercise of the self-regulatory functions of the Regulatory Division and must meet the following financial viability tests: - o a working capital ratio of greater than 1.5:1; - a cash flow to/total debt outstanding ratio greater than twenty percent (20 percent); and - o a financial leverage ratio of less than 4:1.
+(i) providing the AMF at least six months' prior written notice of its intention; and (ii) complying with any terms and conditions that the AMF may impose in the public interest for the orderly discontinuance of its operations or the orderly disposition of its assets. - MX shall maintain sufficient financial and other resources to ensure: (i) its financial viability and the proper performance of its functions; and (ii) the exercise of the self-regulatory functions of the Regulatory Division and must meet the following financial viability tests: - a working capital ratio of greater than 1.5:1; - a cash flow to total debt outstanding ratio greater than 20%; and - a financial leverage ratio of less than 4:1 (total assets/capital).